ganeti/ganeti/man/mon-collector.rst

   The IP address the ConfD daemon is listening on.

 -p *port-number*, \--port=*port-number*
-  The port the ConfD deamon is listening on.
+  The port the ConfD daemon is listening on.

 LOGICAL VOLUMES
 ~~~~~~~~~~~~~~~